Simulation-Benchmarks/11thSPE-CSP/geometries/README.md

 ## SPE11-A (`spe11a.geo`)

+__Important__: the geometry is defined in the x-y plane, that is, all point coordinates are given in the form of `(x, y, 0.0)`.
+The description defines the geometry in the x-z plane (to be in agreement with variant C), however, we have chosen the x-y plane here in order to facilitate the parsing of two-dimensional meshes created with this geometry file.

 This file contains the geometry of the SPE11 variant A. At the beginning of the file you can see a large list of mesh size definitions around individual points of the geometry.
 You can modify these individually to achieve the desired mesh, or, you can conveniently scale all mesh sizes with the provided command-line argument `refinement_factor`.
 That is, in